Written by Richard Perry

 • Full segregation of client funds

-• Compensation scheme (for European traders)
+• Investor compensation scheme (for European traders)

 • Negative balance protection